-The Archdiocese of Brisbane is committed to ensuring all publicly available information is delivered in a manner which is accessible to all.
+The Catholic Diocese of Rockhampton is committed to ensuring all publicly available information is delivered in a manner which is accessible to all.
 We ensure every effort is made to adhere to World Wide Web Consortium’s Web Content Accessibility Guidelines (WCAG) 2.0 Level A.

 If you encounter any web accessibility issue please contact us and we will endeavour to address the problem as soon as possible.

 Access keys allow you to enter a key combination on your keyboard and have your browser instantly direct you to the corresponding page.
 Simply hold the Alt key (PC or Linux) or Ctrl key (Mac) then press the key corresponding to the link you wish to follow.

 Please note in some browsers you will be required to press the Enter key after the access key combination to go to the desired page.

 This website follows the standard archdiocesan access keys as below:

 - Alt 0 – Accessibility Information

 Skipping straight to content

 For users of screen readers, we have included a Skip to content link as the first link on every page of this website (hidden from view however read out by screen readers).